madetech/handbook/guides/hiring/README.md

 #### Pairing session

 After this introduction we usually pair with a candidate on a problem for 30 minutes.
-This step is used to see how well a candidate communicates and works with us.
-Of course it is a pressured environment, however we try and make the candidate at ease by sharing some of the work and discussing the problem with them.

-Our current Engineer pairing task can be found in this [google doc](https://docs.google.com/a/madebymade.co.uk/document/d/1nqKNcy9wGcQjAOD-nYP_KtXLFyDQD6KEEhGw6_Andik/edit?usp=sharing).
-(Sorry if you're a candidate looking at this, we do not hand out these questions in advance.)
+[See more here](./pairing.md)

 #### Problem solving